-EXCLUSIVE: Greg Norman discusses LIV Golf event in Westfield
+Greg Norman talks about why LIV Golf chose Westfield for tournament

 WESTFIELD, Ind.
 (WISH) — Central Indiana is counting down until it hosts another big golf tournament next summer.